mattcorr/mattcorr.github.io/_posts/2017-02-21-how-to-get-ps-oneget-working-with-no-net.md

 ---
-title:  "How to get PowerShell OneGet working with no Internet access"
+title:  "How to get PowerShellGet working with no Internet access"
 header:
   image: "/assets/images/2017/02/powershellnuget-header.jpg"
   caption: "Castlepoint, New Zealand"